 Bach, Johann Sebastian - Brandenburg Concerto No. 4 in G major, BWV 1049

 A Mighty Fortress is Bach, a Baroque period composer who defined the musical art to the Baroque.
 Other Baroque composers wrote great compositions, but Johann Sebastian Bach wrote many more great compositions and influence all Classical Music composers.
 The Brandenburg Concertos are a collection of six instrumental works presented by Bach to Christian Ludwig, Margrave of Brandenburg-Schwedt in 1721 (though probably composed earlier).
 They were presented in hopes of obtaining a musical position with the Margrave, a hope that was not realized (which says much more about the musical talents of the Margrave than Bach’s talents).
 They are widely regarded as some of the best orchestral compositions of the Baroque era.
 The Brandenburg Concerto No. 4 in G major, BWV 1049 is my favorite, but I love all of them.

 Beethoven - Overture to "Egmont", Op.
 84

 Ludwig van Beethoven, in my opinion, is the greatest composer that ever lived.
 Beethoven reaches into the center of a person's soul and demands that you listen to what he has to say.
 Mozart, Brahms, and Bach come close to this, but not always, and only when performed greatly.
-Beethoven performed both well and greatly demands that it be to listen too.
-Beethoven always reaches for your soul, and always grasps your soul.
+Beethoven performed both well and greatly demands that it be listen to.
+Beethoven always reaches for your soul and always grasps your soul.

 Bizet - L'Arlésienne Suite No.1 & No. 2